 Stay focused.
 Be strong.
 Don’t let diabetes make you feel like an outsider.
 Many young people hide the fact that they are diabetic.
 But I am open about it.
 I have my low points of course.
 But I consciously stay positive.
 By being open about it, I have gained support.
 When I participated in the Ironman in Turkey, I had so much support from friends, family and strangers.
 I am very grateful for the love and support.
 I hope to pay this love back by teaching people how to swim and better manage their chronic health conditions.
 It’s important to stay positive always.
 Of course, we all have low days, and that is when the community helps most.

 Shoutout to a member of the type 2 community, Dex Geralds!
 We’ve never met in person but thank you for the inspiration over the years.

 Also a huge shoutout to my mother, Sandhya Mendonca, for being my rock, and being my mother and father since 2009 (when my father passed away).
 She’s my #1 motivator in whatever I do, to give it 200 percent, and she has always encouraged me to pursue whatever I’ve wanted to.

 YOU ARE NOT ALONE.
 JOIN THE BT2 COMMUNITY!

 A place for everyone impacted by type 2 diabetes to share their stories, get connected to one another and find resources on topics from daily management to mental health.
-Now with the support of our friends at the American Diabetes Association, get instantly connected to other people who just get it—ask questions, share successes, vent about it in a safe and respectful platform designed specifically for people impacted by T2D.
-Here you’ll find a collection of practical ideas, stories, and resources in both English and Spanish, for not only living with type 2 but thriving with it.
+Now with the support of our friends at the American Diabetes Association, get instantly connected to other people who just get it—ask questions, share successes, vent about it in a safe and respectful platform designed specifically for people impacted by type 2 diabetes (T2D).
+Here you’ll find a collection of practical ideas, stories and resources in both English and Spanish, for not only living with type 2 but thriving with it.